cloudjordan/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Sending Application Logs to CloudWatch

 For CloudWatch log monitoring we used Watchtower.
-To get started I added the reuired package to my [dependencies](../backend-flask/requirements.txt) file and installed it.
+To get started I added the required package to my [dependencies](../backend-flask/requirements.txt) file and installed it.

 I then imported the CloudWatch packages into the Flask [app](../backend-flask/app.py) and cofigured the logger to use CloudWatch.
 The page I implemented logging for was [home activities](../backend-flask/services/home_activities.py).
 <br>